The Absolute Worst States for Your Retirement

 Americans who want to stay in the U.S. when they retire have 50 states to choose from.
-That can be a tough decision, and it's not made any easier by studies offering different recommendations to pick this state or that one -- but never, ever that other one.
+That can be a tough decision, and it's not made any easier by all the different studies urging you to pick this state or that one -- but never, ever that other one.

 15. (tie) Alaska